FyveFourOh/ActiveOfficerDisplay/README.md

    `ensure ActiveOfficerDisplay`

 4. Go into `config/config.cfg` and setup the HUD the way you wish
+   - If you do not enable the discord permissions option in the config, then you can skip pass the discord bot setup which begins next

 5. Now go into `config/discordBot.json` and add in your discord server and role info